gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 35 -->

-## Chapter XXXI: How Fitz-Stephen was released at Waterford, and the princes of the west of Ireland made their voluntary submission.
+## Chapter XXXI: How Fitz-Stephen was released at Waterford, and the princes of the west of Ireland made their voluntary submission

 While the king was resting a few days at Waterford,[^60] the men of Wexford, to court his favour,